dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

  1. Fill in the missing steps above to show that $P_\text{co} = \frac{1}{2} \cos^2(\theta_a - \theta_b)$.
  2. Make a polar plot of $P_\text{co}$ as a function of $\theta_a$ for three fixed settings of $\theta_b$.
 Interpret what the plots are saying.
  3. In the lab, our SPDC process generates on the order of 100,000 photon pairs per second.
 Is there any chance in our measurements that a neighboring photon might influence our results?
 Justify your answer.
- 4. Describe, from an engineering perspective, one or two examples of how entanglement can be put to use in ways that would not be possible classically.
+ 4. Describe, from an engineering perspective, why entanglement is important.
+Provide examples.

 +++